Eddie del Barrio: Career

 Del Barrio composed "Fantasy", "Runnin' ", "Star", "Sailaway", "Sparkle", "Straight from the Heart" and "Miracles" for Earth, Wind & Fire.
 "Runnin'" was re-recorded by American jazz musician Marcus Miller with additional music and lyrics under the title "Keep 'Em Runnin".
 "Fantasy" received a nomination for Grammy Award for Best R&B Song.
 "Runnin" won a Grammy award for Best R&B Instrumental Performance.

 Del Barrio collaborated with Dianne Reeves during the recording sessions for Caldera's album Sky Islands when she sang on the song "Ancient Source".
 Reeves sang a version of "Ancient Source" on her album The Nearness of You.
 Del Barrio was a composer on her albums Dianne Reeves and Bridges and produced her album Art and Survival.

 During 2005, the Los Angeles Philharmonic commissioned Del Barrio to compose a symphonic jazz mass.
 "Misa Justa" was written for an orchestra, large choir, five jazz soloists, bass, and drums.
-Dianne Reeves,Billy Childs, Hubert Laws,Pal McCandless and Terence Blanchard made guest appearances at the concert, which premiered at the Walt Disney Concert Hall.
+Dianne Reeves, Billy Childs, Hubert Laws, Pal McCandless and Terence Blanchard made guest appearances at the concert, which premiered at the Walt Disney Concert Hall.

 Del Barrio began his collaboration with Herb Alpert by composing four songs for his 1988 album Under a Spanish Moon.
 He composed and played on Alpert's North on South St. and worked as an orchestrator on Alpert's album Midnight Sun.
 Del Barrio then arranged, orchestrated, and played keyboards on Alpert's album Steppin' Out.Steppin' Out won the Grammy Award for Best Pop Instrumental Album in 2013.
-Herb Alpert signed Del Barrio to A&M, were he recorded his album Free Play.
+Herb Alpert signed Del Barrio to A&M, where he recorded his album Free Play.

 Del Barrio worked as a composer, orchestrator, and keyboard player on Stan Getz's album Apasionado.
 The album received a Grammy Award nomination for Best Jazz Fusion Performance.